top of page

 Additional Benefits of Personal Branding

 Resumes must be easy to read because the goal is to take the guesswork out of the hiring process.
-Writers create resumes that demonstrate the importance of implementing personal branding techniques with a consistent tone of voice.
+Our resume writers create documents that demonstrate the importance of implementing personal branding techniques with a consistent tone of voice.
 A resume writer establishes a relationship between the applicant and the employer by marketing motivations that fluctuate from one applicant to another.
 We brand essential motivations that position you as the best person for the job.

 Personal branding positions applicants in the mind of the human resources representative.
 Positioning creates powerful results.
 This technique differentiates candidates in a competitive workplace.
 To be successful, applicants must address reality and resume writers understand that this reality resides in the mind of the human resources representative.
-To gain the attention of hiring managers, our writers create unique selling propositions (USP) to position applicants.
+Our writers create unique selling propositions (USP) in order to gain the favor and the attention of hiring managers.
+An USP differentiates job applicants in the crowded workplace environment.

 Why Should You Care About Company Cultures?

 Would you like to work for a corporation with a purpose-driven credo?
 How would you like to work for an organization with a clear credo and a stellar corporate culture monitored through metrics?
 This sounds great!
-Everyone has goals that they want to achieve in the workplace, and your personal brand demonstrates your objectives.
+Everyone has goals that they want to achieve in the workplace, and your personal brand demonstrates your capabilities.
 Before you start sending out resumes, have a good idea regarding what you expect from prospective employers.
-Everyone wants to be valued by their employer.
+What are the values of the employer?

 One of the most important metrics addresses diversity, equity, inclusion, and belonging.
 Employees need to know that they have value in the workplace.
 Once you get that email or phone call from human resources, develop questions that focus on company culture.
-How is retention across employee groups?
-How is employee turnover?
+How is retention from one department to another?
+How is employee turnover throughout the company?
 Organizations committed to employment culture will have these statistics at their fingertips.
-These statistics are precise enough to determine fluctuations between population groups.
-Turnover.
-How do Baby Boomers compare to Millennials in the same organization?
-Is there a bias?
+These statistics are precise enough to determine fluctuations between population groups within an organization.

 More Information Regarding Company Culture

 Some people are work horses who never seem to be affected by long hours in the workplace.
 Other people look for a work-life balance that creates a supportive environment in order to promote their well-being.
-Why is this metric key?
+Why is this metric important?
 First, employees who attain a work-life balance tend to be more productive.
 Second, this metric identifies employee burnout before it become an issue.
-This metric allows management to proactively address issues.
+This metric allows management to proactively address the potential for burnout.
 Third, these workers tend to have enhanced employment satisfaction.

 Profile Testing and How Your Personal Brand Indicates Success